What exactly is it that you do?

 Is that your real name?

-knew could be framed as “Sweetie”…and began calling me that too.
+My husband Les started calling me Sweetie when we met (someone of us think because he couldn’t remember my name).
+My friends rather thought it was humorous that the driven, high energy one they knew could be framed as “Sweetie”…and began calling me that too.
 We moved to a rural southern town and the fella managed to introduce me as Sweetie Berry to the congregation and from that point on it was 24/7 all over town.
 When we moved to a city many years later a professional in town I so appreciate and I had the same given name, car, age, and look about us (ever had that cookie cutter people moment?) and since I had already been working and writing as Sweetie Berry for over a decade, we made it legal.
 As a facilitator I am often the creative director in heated start up, corporate, and production teams, who knew that simply having this name would be such a redirect in the middle of the battles.
 After all it’s very funny when someone tries in a heated voice to say “But Sweetie, we have to have….”
 It is a great name, and I try to live up to it.

-What are you favorite roles in life?
+What are your favorite roles in life?

 My life is rather like a one man band show.
 At home I am his bride, their mom and step mom.
 At work I am a business strategist and the IP for the occasional start up.
 I work more or less as a CEO Go-to-Girl, hybrid strategist or project “Handler” with tasks ranging from brand development to facilitation on stage for training and events to creative directing in the studio.
 I personally ghost write as well as develop media marketing content as well as coordinate publishing for professional clients.
 Brands rely on me to have their events and spokespersons prepared and supported to facilitate campaign/back-end alignments with public presence.